 But don't just take their word for it.
 The company has the stats to back up its big claims.

-Not bad for just 4 years in business.
-We expect big things to come from Bumble.
+Not bad for just 5 years in business.
+We expect more big things to come from Bumble in the future.

 Positives of Bumble

-- Facebook integration makes it fast and easy to sign up, and ensures that information is genuine and reliable
+- Facebook integration makes it fast and easy to sign up (though it is not required), and helps ensures that information is genuine and reliable

 - The app's complete functionality is available for free; additional “boost” features may be purchased for weekly or monthly fees